São Paulo: Economy

-According to PricewaterhouseCoopers average annual economic growth of the city is 4.2%.
-São Paulo also has a large "informal" economy.
-In 2005, the city of São Paulo collected R$90 billion in taxes and the city budget was R$15 billion.
-The city has 1,500 bank branches and 70 shopping malls.
+São Paulo is the city with the largest share of Brazil's GDP and has one of the highest city GDPs in the world.
+According to data from the IBGE, its gross domestic product (GDP) in 2010 was R$450 billion, approximately US$220 billion, 12.26% of Brazilian GDP and 36% of the São Paulo state's GDP.
+The per capita income for the city was R$47.802,02 in 2022.

+São Paulo is considered the financial capital of Brazil, as it is the location for the headquarters of major corporations and of banks and financial institutions.
+The city is the headquarters of B3, the largest stock exchange of Latin America by market capitalization, and has several financial districts, mainly in the areas around Paulista, Faria Lima and Berrini avenues.
+63% of all the international companies with business in Brazil have their head offices in São Paulo.
+São Paulo has one of the largest concentrations of German businesses worldwide and is the largest Swedish industrial hub alongside Gothenburg.

 As of 2014, São Paulo is the third largest exporting municipality in Brazil after Parauapebas, PA and Rio de Janeiro, RJ.
 In that year São Paulo's exported goods totaled $7.32B (USD) or 3.02% of Brazil's total exports.
 The top five commodities exported by São Paulo are soybean (21%), raw sugar (19%), coffee (6.5%), sulfate chemical wood pulp (5.6%), and corn (4.4%).

-The São Paulo Stock Exchange (BM&F Bovespa) is Brazil's official stock and bond exchange.
-It is the largest stock exchange in Latin America, trading about R$6 billion (US$3.5 billion) every day.

 São Paulo's economy is going through a deep transformation.
 Once a city with a strong industrial character, São Paulo's economy has followed the global trend of shifting to the tertiary sector of the economy, focusing on services.
-The city is unique among Brazilian cities for its large number of foreign corporations.
+São Paulo also has a large "informal" economy.
+According to PricewaterhouseCoopers average annual economic growth of the city is 4.2%.
+In 2005, the city of São Paulo collected R$90 billion in taxes and the city budget was R$15 billion.
+The city has 1,500 bank branches and 70 shopping malls.